How To Create & Optimize Email Campaigns That Drive Results

 The work doesn’t end after you’ve developed and deployed your email.
 Make sure to review your analytics and KPIs to determine if something isn’t working; maybe you need to use a more urgent/compelling subject line if your open rate is low, or a more urgent CTA if your CTR/CTOR is low, or even send a follow-up email to contacts who haven’t opened the first email.
 Most engagement will happen within the first 24 hours.

 Implement a list cleaning strategy with a reengagement campaign and review your contact lists regularly to make sure your audience is engaged.
 It can be harmful to your deliverability score if you carry a lot of email bounces or unengaged contacts.

 There is quite a bit of information here to get you started, but if you have questions or want help, reach out to us here at Godfrey!

-Jackie Schell - Email Marketing & Content Manager
+Jackie Schell - Media, Email Marketing & CMS Manager

 Jackie focuses on continually improving our email processes and programs.
 A pro in multiple platforms, she builds, deploys and optimizes our clients’ email campaigns.